We are closed to volunteers for the duration of the Coronavirus epidemic.

-We provide all your basic food needs like some fruit (seasonal) that grows here plus foods like bananas, rice, pasta, cooking oil, potatoes, carrots, etc. Everything you need, but if you want any other favorite foods, like chocolate, olive oil, avocados, coffee, you will be needing to buy those supplies in town.
+We provide all your basic food needs like some fruit (seasonal) that grows here plus foods like bananas, rice, eggs, pasta, cooking oil, potatoes, carrots, etc. Everything you need, but if you want any other favorite foods, like chocolate, olive oil, avocados, coffee, tomatoes, bell peppers, etc. you will be needing to buy those supplies in town.
 There is a kitchen for volunteers so that you can prepare your meals as you wish.

 Make sure to check the suggested list of supplies that you should bring.